LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

 - $24.99 for the paperback.
 - $14.99 for the e-book, or free for students.

-Write the code and run it in the console so you can simply assign values to variables for input.
+Write the code and run it in the console where you can simply assign values to variables for input.

 ------

-# Selection using `switch case` statements
+## Selection using `switch case` statements

-- The third type of selection control structure we are learning in this course
+- The third type of selection control structure we are learning in this course is `switch`.
-- Can be replaced with a multi-branching *if, else if, else* statement.
+- Can always be replaced with a multi-branching *if, else if, else* statement.
-- A switch can’t do everything that an *if, else if, else* statement can.
+- But, a switch can’t do everything that an *if, else if, else* statement can.
    - Can only be used to test for equality, not `>` or `<`
    - Can only operate on a single variable.

-### Parts of a switch statement
+#### Parts of a switch statement

+This code snippet gives a response to the question: "What is a common color for a mouse?".

    ```javascript
    let color = prompt("What is a common color for a mouse?");